 Mediation, Arbitration, and Litigation

 Arbitration and mediation are avenues that the parties will have to pursue if they start litigation, and either may result in an agreement to file for an uncontested divorce.
 Arbitration and mediation can also lead estranged spouses to agree on some, if not all, of the divorce terms and avoid litigation.
-It is mandatory for the parties to a Maryland divorce to attend mediation and/or arbitration, unless they are excluded for other reasons like a protective order or abuse.
-Fortunately, a seasoned uncontested divorce lawyer in Maryland could guide a claimant through these hearings in order to promote a fast and effective dissolution.
+It is mandatory for the parties to a divorce to attend mediation and/or arbitration unless they are excluded for other reasons like a protective order or abuse.
+Fortunately, a seasoned lawyer in Maryland could guide a claimant through these divorce hearings in order to promote a fast, effective, and uncontested dissolution.

 What are the Benefits of an Uncontested Marriage Dissolution?